 The best Oktoberfest beer adds another level of fun to the already exciting festivities.
 These trademarked beers are also an excellent choice for when the weather gets cooler.

-Carefully selected by beer sommeliers, here are the top nine Oktoberfest beers to drink this fall.
+Hand selected by our beer cicerones, here are the top nine Oktoberfest beers to drink and enjoy this fall.

 - This beer’s iconic golden hue is unmistakable.